Ophelia (painting): Painting process

 Millais produced Ophelia in two separate stages: He first painted the landscape, and secondly the figure of Ophelia.
-Having found a suitable setting for the picture, Millais remained on the banks of the Hogsmill River in Ewell—within a literal stone's throw of where fellow Pre-Raphaelite William Holman Hunt painted The Light of the World—for up to 11 hours a day, six days a week, over a five-month period in 1851.
+Having found a suitable setting for the picture, Millais remained on the banks of the Hogsmill River in Old Malden—within a literal stone's throw of where fellow Pre-Raphaelite William Holman Hunt painted The Light of the World—for up to 11 hours a day, six days a week, over a five-month period in 1851.

 This allowed him to accurately depict the natural scene before him.
 Millais encountered various difficulties during the painting process.
 He wrote in a letter to a friend, "The flies of Surrey are more muscular, and have a still greater propensity for probing human flesh.
 I am threatened with a notice to appear before a magistrate for trespassing in a field and destroying the hay ... and am also in danger of being blown by the wind into the water.
 Certainly the painting of a picture under such circumstances would be greater punishment to a murderer than hanging."
 By November 1851, the weather had turned windy and snowy.
 Millais oversaw the building of a hut "made of four hurdles, like a sentry-box, covered outside with straw".
 According to Millais, sitting inside the hut made him feel like Robinson Crusoe.
 William Holman Hunt was so impressed by the hut that he had an identical one built for himself.

-Ophelia was modelled by artist and muse Elizabeth Siddall, then 19 years old.
+Ophelia was modelled by artist and muse Elizabeth Siddall, then 22 years old.
 Millais had Siddall lie fully clothed in a full bathtub in his studio at 7 Gower Street in London.
 As it was now winter, he placed oil lamps under the tub to warm the water, but was so intent on his work that he allowed them to go out.
 As a result, Siddall caught a severe cold, and her father later sent Millais a letter demanding £50 for medical expenses.
 According to Millais's son, he eventually accepted a lower sum.